 Dr. Sivewright married Harriett Clarkson on the 5th of January, 1882 in New Westminster.
 Mrs. Sivewright was born near Oshawa, Ontario on the 7th of September, 1855, the youngest of 8 children.
 Her parents were William Clarkson and the former Jane Sparkhall and her siblings were; George Cubitt Clarkson, Hannah Maria Clarkson, Sarah Jane Clarkson, Mary Elizabeth Clarkson, Kate Eleanor Clarkson, William Clarkson (who died at the age of 3) and Henrietta Clarkson (she was born in April of 1854 and died 3 months later).
 Young William and Henrietta Clarkson were buried beside each other at the Pioneer Memorial Gardens Cemetery in Oshawa.
 Mrs. Sivewright’s parents were both born in England, but they married in Vaughan, Ontario on the 13th of February,1843.
 Between 1855 and 1877, the Clarkson family moved to New Westminster, B.C.

-Dr. and Mrs. Sivewright had a son named Alexander Hay Sivewright born to them 6th of October, 1882.
+Dr. and Mrs. Sivewright had a son named Alexander Hay Sivewright born to them on the 6th of October, 1882.
 Dr. Sivewright died on the 18th of May, 1883 in New Westminster at the age of 33.
 He was buried at the Fraser Cemetery in New Westminster.
 According to the 1891 census Harriett Sivewright and her son Alexander were living with her parents, William and Jane Clarkson in New Westminster.
-Mrs. Sivewright died on the 18th of December, 1917 and she was buried at the Fraser Cemetery, next to her husband.
+Mrs. Sivewright died on the 18th of December, 1917.
+She was buried at the Fraser Cemetery, next to her husband.

 *Dr. Sivewright’s father, Dr. James Hay Sivewright and his brother Dr. John Phillips Sivewright and Dr. Thomas Robert McInnes all appear on the Chatham-Kent Physician Tribute website.